ybarsami/searchAndCrypt/README.md

 *A simple example.*

-Let us start with a simple example, taken from ``Managing Gigabytes''[^1].
+Let us start with a simple example, taken from "Managing Gigabytes"[^1].
 For now, we will omit the technical details which are part of the representation of an e-mail, and will just consider a set of documents to index.
 Table 1 shows a set of 6 documents that we want to index.
 Table 2 shows the inverted index of this set of documents (sorted alphabetically, in ascending order).
-The word ``cold'' is part of 2 documents: document number 1, and document number 4 ; the word ``days'' is part of 2 documents: document number 3, and document number 6 ;
+The word "cold" is part of 2 documents: document number 1, and document number 4 ; the word "days" is part of 2 documents: document number 3, and document number 6 ;
 etc.

 Table 1: Example text; each line is one document.

 | Document |                    Text                  |
 |----------|:----------------------------------------:|
 |     1    | Pease porridge hot, pease porridge cold, |